passage-protocol/docs/README.md

 ---
-description: Welcome to Passage!
+description: Welcome to Passage fellow passenger!
+This is a live document that will be updated as we evolve.
 ---

 # 📖 Docs

-Take a look at our documentation!
+The crypto stack for the new membership economy.